Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/FavoritesApi.md

 let favoritesApi = new FavoritesApi(this.alfrescoApi);

 let opts = {
-  'skipCount': 56 // number | The number of entities that exist in the collection before those included in this list.
+  'skipCount': 56 //  | The number of entities that exist in the collection before those included in this list.
 If not supplied then the default value is 0.

-  'maxItems': 56 // number | The maximum number of items to return in the list.
+  'maxItems': 56 //  | The maximum number of items to return in the list.
 If not supplied then the default value is 100.

-  'where': where_example // string | A string to restrict the returned objects by using a predicate.
+  'where': where_example //  | A string to restrict the returned objects by using a predicate.
-  'include':  // Array<string> | Returns additional information about favorites, the following optional fields can be requested:
+  'include':  //  | Returns additional information about favorites, the following optional fields can be requested:
 * path (note, this only applies to files and folders)

-  'fields':  // Array<string> | A list of field names.
+  'fields':  //  | A list of field names.

 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.